Boosting Object Representation Learning via Motion and Object Continuity: Ethical Statement

 { }

 {\Alph{section}}

-In the following, you can find details on how our Atari-OC dataset was generated (\ref{app:dataset_details}), further details on the computations of our MOC training scheme (\ref{appendix:moc_details}), additional results to visualize (\ref{appendix:visual_results}), details on the original SPACE baseline model (\ref{appendix:space}), the hyperparameters used for this baseline and for our MOC scheme (\ref{appendix:hyperparameters}), details on the evaluation metrics we used (\ref{appendix:evaluation_metrics}), all our results in table to allow future comparisons (\ref{appendix:numerical_results}), and finally per games details on the Atari-OC dataset generation (\ref{appendix:ocatari_detail}).
+In the following, you can find details on how our Atari-OC dataset was generated (\ref{app:dataset_details}), details and mathematical formalism for the original SPACE and Slot Attention baseline models (\ref{appendix:architecture_details}), further details on the computations of our MOC training scheme (\ref{appendix:moc_details}), additional visual results (\ref{appendix:visual_results}), the hyperparameters used for this baseline and for our MOC scheme (\ref{appendix:hyperparameters}), details on the evaluation metrics we used (\ref{appendix:evaluation_metrics}), all our results in table to allow future comparisons (\ref{appendix:numerical_results}), and finally per games details on the Atari-OC dataset generation (\ref{appendix:ocatari_detail}).